Green Park Tube, north exit

 Short read: the London of a life steeped in equal measures of pleasure, controversy and disdain…

 Long read: 1890s London.
 Gaslit streets.
 The rattle of hansom cabs.
 The silvery laughter of stage-door Johnnies and chorus girls.
 The London of Whistler, Beardsley, Shaw, Lillie Langtry, and Gilbert & Sullivan.
 Above all, though, the London* of Oscar Wilde.
 Oscar – of all writers, the best company.
 Oscar – at the height of his fame as dramatist and wit, amusing and outraging Victorian society by turns.
 Oscar – refulgent, majestic, ready to fall.
-We follow in his footsteps.
-See his London through his eyes.
+We follow in his footsteps, his story, his art.
+See London through Wilde’s eyes.
 Listen.
 Transfixed.
 Savouring every last syllable.

 It’s the opening of J.D.
 Ellevsen’s fine, in-depth article – A Walk on the Wilde Side – about the walk.
-Click here to read it.
 Ellevsen’s given the guide a fictional name to protect the guilty.
 In the interest of setting the record straight, the guide was Alan, who created the Oscar Wilde walk many years ago.
 Alan is now keeping Oscar company.
 Where?
 You can rest assured it won’t be heaven.
 Oscar was adamant he wasn’t going there – “none of my friends are there.”
 But by way of remembering Alan, picture him taking a light from Oscar’s gold-tipped cigarette prior to raising his glass of absinthe to the master.
 And nodding in amused agreement at that last witticism.
 Something about both of them dying beyond their means.